fmontesi/cp2018/exam/README.md

 ## Hand-in

 An assignment will be opened on Blackboard for handing in the project.
-The deadline for uploading the project on Blackboard will be: 3 May 2017 at midnight.
+The deadline for uploading the project on Blackboard will be: *TO BE DETERMINED* at midnight.

 ## Report